dask/distributed/docs/source/scheduling-state.rst

 The scheduler keeps internal state about several kinds of entities:

 * Individual tasks known to the scheduler
-* Workers connected to it
+* Workers connected to the scheduler
-* Clients connected to it
+* Clients connected to the scheduler

 .. note::
-   Everything listed in the page is an internal detail of how Dask operates.
+   Everything listed in this page is an internal detail of how Dask operates.
    It may change between versions and you should probably avoid relying on it in user code (including on any APIs explained here).

 Task State